-The provisions of this code shall not be deemed to nullify any provisions of local, state, or federal law.
+The provisions of this code does not intend to nullify any applicable provisions of local, state, or federal law.
 In overseas locations the SOFA, HNFA, and in some instances, BIA may govern requirements.

 102.4 Referenced codes and standards [Supplement]